List My Site

 But here is the painful reality that every developer runs into: Promoting your startup takes a massive amount of time.

 Finding the right links, modifying your descriptions to fit different word counts, confirming sign-up emails, and avoiding spam filters requires days of manual data entry.
+If you're wondering whether startup directories still help SEO in 2026, the short answer is yes, but only if the submissions are done correctly.
 Every hour you spend copy-pasting your URL into website profiles is an hour you aren't spending fixing bugs, building features, or talking to users.

 Skip the Manual Grunt Work